-Aromatherapy is the use of naturally extracted aromatic plant essences to support health and wellness.
+Aromatherapy is a *complementary practice based on the use of naturally extracted aromatic plant essences to support health and wellness.
 Essential oils, the most widely recognized aromatic essences, are used in traditional, alternative and complementary therapies.
 Aromatherapists use essential oils as part of a holistic approach to health and wellness that recognizes the mind-body connection.
 Taking care of yourself through exercise, nutrition, social support and proper medical care and simply treating yourself well all work together to your benefit.
 Based on the properties of each essential oil, appropriate use can provide support and the pleasant fragrances contribute to a sense of well-being.
 What are essential oils and how can they help?

 Essential oils are distilled or expressed aromatics extracted from plants.
 Oils can be comprised of over 200 individual chemical components.
 Chemical components are important because they determine the behavior and aroma of essential oils.
 There are 10 primary chemical families with generalizations that can be made about each.
 For instance, monoterpenes (ex: citrus oils) are great airborne deodorizers.
 Essential oils may have components from many chemical families or may contain components that are primarily from one chemical family.
 Aromatherapists understand these components and are trained in their effective use.